Lendermarket allows to invest in short-term individual loans yielding 14% annually; they’re secured by a buyback guarantee.

 One very visible consequence of the coronavirus pandemic is the increase of interest rates, from 12% to 14%.
 Several competitors such as Swaper or Robocash had similar moves.
 These higher rates reflect the higher demand from borrowers while investors get more wary about investing in loans, as well as the increased risk of default.

 Also, as many borrowers are located in Spain, existing loans from Lendermarket are obviously impacted by the Covid-19 outbreak.
 As a result, many of them get extended.
-I also noticed that the percentage of current loans in my portfolio has dropped very significantly; it currently stands at around 15%, compared to more than 90% earlier !
+I also noticed that the percentage of current loans in my portfolio has dropped very significantly; at some point it stood at around 15%, compared to more than 90% earlier !
+However, the situation has now improved a lot.
+Indeed, 75% of the loans are current.

 There’s no secondary market on Lendermarket.
 This isn’t a big deal for now, as all loans are very short-term (one month or less).